 While Delaware already allocates significant state funding, the evidence is clear: Where supplemental resources have been provided to address the challenges facing low-income students, ELLs, and other students at risk, documented improvements in educational outcomes have followed.
 Consider a few examples from our own state's recent experience.
 Five years ago, Governor Markell and the Delaware General Assembly undertook policy changes that have greatly increased the access of low-income children to higher-quality early learning environments.
-The number of high-quality programs (Star rating 3 or above) serving low-income children has increased dramatically from 5 percent when the program started to 58 percent today, with a significant portion of that increase in the City of Wilmington.34 In Dover, Booker T. Washington Elementary School significantly increased student proficiency rates when it received additional funds to initiate an extended school day program in which all its teachers participated.35 From 2010-11 to 2013-14, Booker T. Washington Elementary saw impressive growth among low-income students in reading and math of more than 37 points and narrowed its achievement gap from 36.8 points to 8.7 points.36 Delaware high school graduation rates and college application and attendance rates increased significantly with investments in statewide initiatives to provide additional support to students, particularly low-income students.
+The number of high-quality programs (Star rating 3 or above) serving lowincome children has increased dramatically from 5 percent when the sprogram started to 58 percent today, with a significant portion of that increase in the City of Wilmington.
+In Dover, Booker T. Washington Elementary School significantly increased student proficiency rates when it received additional funds to initiate an extended extend the school day program in which, with all its teachers participated.
+From 2010-11 to 2013-14, Booker T. Washington Elementary saw impressive growth among low-income students in the school participating in reading and math of more than 37 points and narrowed its achievement gap from 36.8 points to 8.7 points.
+Expanded programs [will add year].
+Delaware high school graduation rates and college application and attendance rates increased significantly with investments in statewide initiatives to provide additional support to students, particularly low-income students.
 This is the pattern in Delaware and across the nation.

 33 Vision Coalition of Delaware (2015).
-Student Success 2025. http://visioncoalitionde.org/wp-content/uploads/2015/09/Student-Success-2025-full-report-pdf.pdf
+Student Success 2025. http://visioncoalitionde.org/wp-content/uploads/2015/09/Student-Success-2025-full-report-pdf.